• Skip to primary navigation

 Jump to Recipe Print Recipe

-A paleo zucchini muffin with chunks of chocolate in it and a bite taken out of it.
+A chocolate chip zucchini muffin with a bite out of it and chocolate pieces around it.

 Why you will love this recipe:

-• These are the absolute best paleo zucchini muffins!
-They have the most amazing crisp muffin tops yet are nice and moist on the inside.
-Just like a bakery style muffin.
+• The taste!
+These are the absolute best gluten-free zucchini muffins!
+They have the most amazing firm muffin tops yet are nice and moist on the inside.

-• Even though they are made from scratch they are really simple and easy to make and you don't have to squeeze the liquid out of the zucchini, making them even easier!
+• Even though they are made from scratch they are really easy to make and you don't have to squeeze the liquid out of the zucchini, making them even easier!

-• These muffins freeze really well so they are great for meal prep.
+• These muffins freeze really well so they are great for meal prep, just like my orange chocolate chip muffins.

 • They are made in one bowl so the clean up is quick and easy.

-• Besides being paleo, these zucchini muffins are also grain free, gluten free, dairy free and refined sugar free.
+• Besides being gluten-free, these healthy zucchini muffins are also grain-free, paleo, dairy-free and refined sugar free.

-• Tapioca flour – this helps give the muffins such a light and fluffy texture.
-I don't recommend swapping this for another flour.
+• Tapioca flour or tapioca starch – this helps give the muffins such a light and fluffy texture.

 • Coconut flour – this helps add just the perfect amount of crunch to the muffin top.
 I don't recommend swapping this for another flour.

-• Full fat coconut milk - to give these muffins some healthy fats and even more moisture.
-You could swap this for another dairy free milk such as almond milk or cashew milk.
+• Full fat coconut milk - to add even more moisture to these delicious muffins.
+You could swap this for another milk such as almond milk or cashew milk.

 • These muffins freeze really well so feel free to make a double or triple batch and save some for later.